ahelii16/Ahelii16/README.md

 ### Hi there 👋 👩‍💻

 I'm Aheli!
-I'm an aspiring technologist from India 🇮🇳 who is passionate about creating software to elevate people and building community.
+I'm an aspiring technologist from India 🇮🇳 who is passionate about creating software to elevate people and build community.
 I have worked with CitiBank,Pune as a technology analyst intern and solved a business problem with Data Science.

 ✨ I have experience working with a range of different languages and frameworks and I am always looking for opportunities to learn and work on something new.